-" The treatment of MS can be divided into disease modifying therapy, treatment of symptomatic relief during an acute exacerbation.

-" In relapsing remitting disease, there are a multitude of treatments that range from immunomodulation to immunosuppression to intermittent suppression and re-population
+- " The treatment of MS can be divided into disease modifying therapy and treatment of symptomatic relief during an acute exacerbation-usually with steroids although there has been peaked interest in using ACTH for those intolerant to IV steroids.
+Cost has precluded this but there is a less expensive alternative. - " In relapsing remitting disease, there are a multitude of treatments that range from immunomodulation to immunosuppression to intermittent suppression and repopulation